kmagai/hatebu-menu/README.md

-# amery :girl: :umbrella:
+# hatebu-menu:
-notify bad weather to make you get prepared to it :umbrella: :closed_umbrella: :rainbow:
+get hatebu hot-entries on your menu bar